SaurabhMulay999/salesforce-interview-questions/Readme.md

 ### **Let Cover some backend::**(Complete Optional): Node js
 <hr>

 Js can be used with backends. we use its runtime Example Node, browsers, Bun (Written in Zig).
+The best example of frontend + backend is the chatGpt, Open API has a close source model so they never going to run the AI model on your machine/browser.
+So openAI server is Backend, Some code runs for the input you have given to Message box.